blbadger/blbadger.github.io/secret-lms.md

 Thus it appears to be very difficult to train a model that is inherently noninvertible over all its inputs, assuming that the inversion function receives all token's embeddings and is trained with the same dataset as the model and with sufficient compute.
 This provides more evidence for the idea that for any generalizable function for which no *a priori* reason exists to suggest effective noninvertibility, with sufficient compute one can indeed perform an inversion.

-### Secrecy with one model per message set: the Tortuga approach
+### Secrecy with one model per message: the Tortuga approach

 In the last section we considered sequential models and showed how one can perform secrecy obfuscation using combinations of secret encoders.
 The primary disadvantage of such efforts is that 1) the provider will still be able to obtain the next token, and because of this 2) the secret encoder training method is involved, requiring many models to be trained and utilized.